DamianWrooby/fishermans-diary/README.md

 # Fisherman's diary

 Fisherman's Diary is a Next.js based web application dedicted to anglers.
 Users can save information about fish species, method, bait etc. by interactive map.
-It is possible also to display fish caught by society or display place of catch on map.
+It is possible also to display fish caught by society, rate fish or display place of catch on map.

 [Live demo](https://fishermans-diary.vercel.app/pl)